CasillasMX/casillasmx.github.io/_news/2022-11-27 HJ Associate Editor.md

 related_posts: true
 ---

-Accepted to become an Assistant Editor for the [Hydrogeology Journal](https://link.springer.com/journal/10040), officially starting on January, 2023.
+Accepted to become an Assistant Editor for the [Hydrogeology Journal](https://link.springer.com/journal/10040) :droplet:, officially starting on January, 2023.